wp-plugins/membees-member-login-widget/readme.txt

 The fix is to temporarily disable the Membee Login plugin for the AJAX calls you are making.
 Here are the steps:

-1. Open your theme's "functions.php" file
+a) Open your theme's "functions.php" file
-2. Add the follow code
+b) Add the follow code

 if (check_ajax_referer( 'your-special-string', 'security', false )) {
   remove_action('init', 'membee_init');
 }

-3. Substitute arguments for check_ajax_referer function with values you used in your AJAX call
+c) Substitute arguments for check_ajax_referer function with values you used in your AJAX call

 == Frequently Asked Questions ==